 - Data presentation - Information is presented in a linear fashion that won’t confuse visitors with visual impairments

-Your journey to accessibility is not a simple destination that can be reached quickly - it’s an ever-evolving improvement process based on automated and user testing, honest feedback, and understanding which methods yield the best results.
+Your journey to meeting web accessibility standards is not a simple destination that can be reached quickly - it’s an ever-evolving improvement process based on automated and user testing, honest feedback, and understanding which methods yield the best results.
 By examining your customer base and knowing what their needs are, you can create digital content that’s engaging, captivating, and inclusive to everyone.